- Location: Rhode Island

 You won't be charged with a fine for renewing an expired license, but you will face a high-priced citation if caught by the police driving with an expired license.
 If you need help determining the status of your license, either check the date printed on your license, or order a driving record report.

-You cannot renew a license that has been expired for three or more years.
+You cannot renew a license that has been expired for 5 years or longer.
 Instead, you must retake the written and road exams.
-If your license has been expired for less than three years, you can renew it in person at any DMV location.

 If you need an update on the current status of your suspended license, consider ordering a driving record report.

-To get reinstated, you must meet with a hearing officer and pay a $151.50 reinstatement fee ($351.50 if your suspension resulted from DUI or refusing to submit to a chemical test).
+To get reinstated, you must meet with a hearing officer and pay all required reinstatement, court, and renewal fees.
 After reinstatement you'll probably discover that your insurance rates have spiked significantly.
 If such is the case, you may want to consider finding a new insurance provider.

 For more detailed information, visit our suspended license page.